sky-uk/css/README.md

 **B**lock, **E**lement, **M**odifier

-[BEM](http://getbem.com/naming/) is naming convention that aims to imporve readability and re-usability.
+[BEM](http://getbem.com/naming/) is naming convention that aims to improve readability and re-usability.

 All CSS class names should follow the BEM pattern.